devafrica/docs/fee-node.md

 You can set your fee when you start your node and anyone using that node, the fee money will come to you.
 So how do we get started?

 1st things 1st. a Node can only be on a server that is available 24/7 and always online.
-Any nodes not deem fit will be removed from the network.
+Any nodes not deemed fit will be removed from the network.
 You need to get a server 1st.
 You can obtain one here.
 https://m.do.co/c/2ce55fb45f2d

 Once you registered your account go ahead and buy a droplet.
 They range from 5-50 USD a month.
-Please use a droplet with at least 2 gig ram and 40Gig drive space. your O.S should be Ubuntu 18 or 20
+Please use a droplet with at least 2 gig ram and 40Gig drive space.
+Your O.S should be Ubuntu 18 or 20
-There are a few things you should do before you follow the build instructions below.
+There are a few things you should do before you follow the build instructions.
 Make sure your droplet(server) is up-to-date run sudo apt-get update